bmpickford/tinycanvas/README.md

  |-lib/
    # This is where the interaction mixins live.
 Can bind listeners for keyboard events to objects with these.
    |-interaction/
-   # Base game objects
-   |-objects/
    # Animation functions and class
    |-animations/
    # Util functions
    |-utils/
-   # Global constant for canvas and context as these are needed throughout.
-This should not import anything else to avoid cyclic dependencies.
-   |--canvas.js
-   # Game creation class and main loop
-   |--game.js
-   # Single entrypoint for objects, animations, utils and interaction
+   # Single entrypoint for objects, animations, utils and interaction as well as game loop
    |--index.js
- |-src/
-   # Static assets
-   |-assets/
-   # In game objects and sprites
-   |-objects/
-   # Where the puzzles live
-   |-puzzles/
-   # Game entrypoint
-   |--index.(js|html)
    |-test/
+ # Repo with example game
+ |-example/
 ```

 ### API